risk-first/website/practices/Coding.md

 |6        |6                     |36                        |
 |7        |7                     |49                        |

 Adding the 7th person to the team (ceteris paribus) does absolutely _nothing_ for productivity, it makes matters worse: assuming everyone works a 40-hour week, we're now 9 hours worse off than before.

-This is a toy example, but is it better or worse than this in reality.
+This is a _toy example_, but is it better or worse than this in reality.
 If the new developers are arriving on an existing project, then 1 hour-per-week of training by the existing team members might be conservative.
 This is why we get [Brooks' Law](https://en.wikipedia.org/wiki/Brooks%27s_law):

 > "adding human resources to a late software project makes it later".